jouvin/iam-website/content/en/docs/reference/api/account-api/_index.md

 by clicking on "Add managed proxy certificate" button appearing on the user homepage after uploading the X.509 certificate.

+When using curl commands, it requires the restricted System Scope `iam:admin.write` in the Access Token.

 ```bash
 $ curl -i -X PUT -d @proxy.json \
   -H "Authorization: Bearer ${AT}" \